Dual-purpose improved conventional munition: Russian invasion of Ukraine

-On 12 July, Ukrainian Army Brigadier General Oleksandr Tarnavskyi, the commander of the Ukrainian Tavriia military sector deployed in the southern front, told CNN that they had received the cluster munitions pledged by the United States in 7 July.
+On July 12, Ukrainian Army Brigadier General Oleksandr Tarnavskyi, the commander of the Ukrainian Tavriia military sector deployed in the southern front, told CNN that they had received the cluster munitions pledged by the United States on July 7, 2023.

 During the course of the Russo-Ukrainian War, objections have been raised by some NATO members which had signed the 2008 Convention on Cluster Munitions, including Germany, France and the United Kingdom.
 However neither Ukraine nor the United States have signed the agreement.
 Several other NATO member states, including Estonia, Finland, Greece, Latvia, Poland, Romania, and Turkey, are also not signatories of this agreement, nor is Russia.
 Human Rights Watch has reported that at least 10 types of cluster munitions are already being used on the battlefield, including munitions which were left over from USSR weapons stockpiles, and including the use of cluster munitions by Russia since 2014.
 It is reported, though officially denied, that Turkey has provided other types of cluster munitions to Ukraine in the past.

 On 14 August, Ukrainian forces released drone footage from Urozhaine, in Donetsk Oblast.
 The two videos appear to show the remaining Russian forces in the town retreating under fire, as the Ukrainians deploy DPICMs in their path.
 Forbes writer David Axe has described the resulting scene as "murder" and a "bloodbath", given that Ukrainian artillery spotters were afforded an unobstructed view of the Russian retreat in the clear light of day, and the retreating Russian infantrymen were completely unsupported by tanks or other vehicles.

 In October 2025, Russia has begun to use a submunition similar to the M42 design, apparently of North Korean origin.
 These submunitons are taken out of their original artillery carrier, modified, and fitted onto FPV drones.